 “Was I stealing a drive from someone who deserved it more?
 Maybe.
 Did I care?
 Not really.
 You can’t sit around feeling sorry for people.”

 For Paul O’Neill, a place in motorsport was a pipe dream.
-Born on a Widnes council estate, the glamorous world of motorsport was a world away from his humble beginnings.
+Born on a Widnes council estate, the glamorous world of motorsport was a world away.

 “I just wanted to race British Touring Cars,” O’Neill reflected.